Kcav18/Final_Project/README.md

  **Test

-    We are thinking of using a linear regression model to predict the likely hood that a violent crime will happen to you in charlotte using the charlotte database we will should be able to determine in what area/zipcode where these crimes happen.
+    We are thinking of using a linear regression model to predict the liklihood that a violent crime will occur in Charlotte.
+We will use the Charlotte dataset from the Charlotte Mecklenburg Police Department.

   **Results Usefullness

-   We believe that our predictive test will be useful to real estate developers, locals, tourism, and business locations.
-This data could be used to prevent civilians and businesses from making costly errors that could lead to huge losses finacial and personal.
-In addition this analysis could be used to make the city safer by identifying which areas see the most conflict so city administration can make the necessary changes to decrease criminal activity.
+   We believe that our predictive test will be useful to Real Estate Developers, Residents, Tourists, and Businesses.
+This data could be used to prevent civilians and businesses from making costly errors that could lead to huge financial and personal losses.
+In addition, this analysis could be used to make the city safer by identifying which areas see the most crime.
+This can assist City Leaders in making the necessary changes to decrease criminal activity in the area.